 Is this Program Right for You?

 As a practicing nurse, you may already work with patients needing psychiatric mental health services and respond to the challenges of their care.
-An online certificate in Post-Graduate Psychiatric Nursing from the UW-Madison School of Nursing provides you with the skills and knowledge to be an expert mental health practitioner in your community, no matter where your career takes you.
-Numerous vacancies for psychiatric advanced practice nurses mean that our graduates can often select the placement that meets their lifestyle and location preferences.
+An online/hybrid certificate in Post-Graduate Psychiatric Nursing from the UW–Madison School of Nursing provides you with the skills and knowledge to be an expert mental health practitioner in your community, no matter where your career takes you.
+Psychiatric advanced practice nurses are in high demand, and this program will prepare students to step into those roles.

-Taught by board certified faculty from the UW-Madison School of Nursing, our certificate in Post-Graduate Psychiatric Nursing gives you the benefits of studying at home, learning in your community, and collaborating on our campus.
+Taught by board-certified faculty from the UW–Madison School of Nursing, our certificate in Post-Graduate Psychiatric Nursing gives you the benefits of studying at home, learning in your community, and collaborating on our campus.
 This blended approach provides access to our courses even if you live several hours from Madison.
 You will complete readings and discussions online.
-Then, you will join us for two classes, once each month, on the UW-Madison campus, where you, your fellow students, and your professors will collaborate to improve your health care proficiencies.
+Then, you will join us for classes, twice each month, on the UW–Madison campus, where you, your fellow students, and your professors will collaborate to improve your health care proficiencies.

 What You Learn